dstraub/cci/README.md

 - cci-testapp:
   Simple REST-application for test purpose, copy the artefact to jboss-as-xxx/standalone/deployments directory.
-  The JMS samples require an running activemq-broker on the same host (with default port 61616).
+  The JMS sample requires an running activemq-broker on the same host (with default port 61616).

   Test the application with
   - curl localhost:8080/cci - list the injected CamelContext with routes and endpoints